-The key for any type of body inversion (going upside down) is to know where one's entire body weight is carried.
-When we stand or walk, all the weight is supported by the feet, When we sit, most of the weight rests on the buttoks.
-Doing a headstand inverts the body alright but now the body weight presses down on the neck.
+The key to any type of body inversion (going upside down) is to know where one's entire body weight is carried.
+When we stand or walk, all the weight is supported by the feet, When we sit, most of the weight rests on the buttocks.
+Doing a headstand inverts the body alright but now the bodyweight presses down on the neck.
 Ouch!
 All that can change when we find out where the actual mechanical centre of gravity in the body is as explained below.

-If your body was a stiff pencil, balancing horizontally on a finger, its pivot point, or point of balance, or center of gravity would be the pelvis.
+If your body was a stiff pencil, balancing horizontally on a finger, its pivot point (aka point of balance or center of gravity) would be the pelvis.
 In other words, the weight of the body is equally distributed below and above the pelvis.
-The yoga swing works on the principle that provided the center of gravity (the pelvis) is safely supported in mid-air, the body can easily and safely move in many, previously inexperienced ways.
-The sheer experimental nature of using a yoga swing is what makes it so much more fun than any other piece of fitness equipment.
+Aerial yoga works on the principle that provided the center of gravity (the pelvis) is safely supported in mid-air, the body can easily and safely move in many previously inexperienced ways.
+The sheer experimental nature of aerial yoga is what makes exercising with it so much more fun than on any other piece of fitness equipment.

 Set the height of the yoga swing so that the bottom of the main pouch hangs at the height of your sitting bones, the two protrusions under the buttocks.
 The swing moves with you but knowing you are safe, you take more risks and soon learn to achieve your desired poses in a fluent way.
 The process gives you renewed strength and increased flexibility you never thought you could achieve; and all that happens in a fun, playful way.
 Now you are ready for the first move, a simple inversion as shown in the above illustration.

-- to come back up, hold the fabric or the handles and pull yourself back to upright
+- To come back up, hold the fabric or the handles and pull yourself back upright.

-It looks a lot more scary than you think.
-I was surprised at how easy this pose was to achieve the first time I tried.
-It reminded me of my childhood days in the playground
+It looks a lot scarier than you think.
+I was surprised at how easy this pose was to achieve the first time I tried it.
+It reminded me of my childhood days on the playground.

 Awakening the Dormant Child Within You

-When using a yoga swing adults too can enjoy the same exhilarating sensation that children get from hanging upside down.
-You can use it for the most basic moves to the most spectacular acrobatics, the limits are endless, your safety always guaranteed.
+Aerial yoga empowers adults to enjoy the same exhilarating sensation that children get from hanging upside down.
+You can use it for the most basic moves to the most spectacular acrobatics, the limits are endless, and your safety is always guaranteed.

-Unlike with regular exercise, the yoga swing supports the weight of your body, thereby eliminating the strain on the feet, ankles, knees and hip joints.
+Unlike regular exercise, aerial yoga supports the weight of your body, thereby eliminating the strain on the feet, ankles, knees and hip joints.
 You will improve balance, power up your core and gain strength and flexibility.
-Rapidly perfect your practice of supported back bends and leg stretches.
-Handstands, for the arms and upper body toning are easily achieved with suspension yoga.
+Rapidly perfect your practice of supported backbends and leg stretches.
+Handstands, for the arms and upper body toning, are easily achieved with suspension yoga.
 Gentle traction for tension release in the neck and lower back decompresses the spinal disks.
-You can perform sit-ups, pull-ups, leg lifts, off balance positions, or just "hang" and stretch your back, shoulders and hamstring muscles as shown in the next picture.
+You can perform sit-ups, pull-ups, leg lifts, off-balance positions, or just "hang" and stretch your back, shoulders and hamstring muscles as shown in the next picture.
 At the end of a session, fully relax and rest in the comfortable hammock pose.

 Reversing the force of gravity in supported inversions has many benefits.
-What would you mostly want to use a yoga swing for?
 Here is a list of the many benefits of hanging upside down with a yoga swing:

 Stretching and Realignment

-With a yoga swing you can stretch, strengthen and realign (put back in correct place) almost any part of your body.
+With aerial yoga, you can stretch, strengthen and realign (put back in the correct place) almost any part of your body.
 The most common areas to stretch and realign are the upper back, neck and shoulder areas.
-In this case you would just place the supporting fabric behind the upper back and enjoy, quite passively, the benefits of gravity doing the work for you.
+In this case, you would just place the supporting fabric behind the upper back and enjoy, quite passively, the benefits of gravity doing the work for you.

-Hanging in various upside down positions provides safe and gentle traction to allow the joints and vertebrae to de-compress.
+Hanging in various upside-down positions provides a safe and gentle traction to allow the joints and vertebrae to decompress.
 This makes you feel taller, lighter and completely revitalized upon completion.

-The next video shows gente lower and upper back release and a variety of inversions you can add to a routine.
+The next video shows gentle lower and upper back release and a variety of inversions you can add to a routine.